Endor-Solutions-Architecture/scripts/tenant_dependencies_version_report/README.md

 The script will:
 1. Authenticate with the Endor Labs API
 2. Fetch dependency metadata for the namespace
-3. Filter and process dependencies
+3. Fetch findings for outdated dependencies
+4. Process and combine the data
-4. Create a directory named `generated_reports` if it doesn't exist
+5. Create a directory named `generated_reports` if it doesn't exist
-5. Create a timestamped CSV file named `{namespace}_dependency_versions_YYYY-MM-DD-HH-MM-SS.csv` in the generated_reports directory
+6. Create a timestamped CSV file named `{namespace}_dependency_versions_YYYY-MM-DD-HH-MM-SS.csv` in the generated_reports directory

 ## Available Commands